egnerlab/Lab-Manual/Programming/JavaScript, HTML, & CSS/README.md

 * Lab at Stanford's [tutorial](http://cocolab.stanford.edu/mturk-tools.html)
 * If you're using jsPsych - see this [MTurk guide](https://www.jspsych.org/overview/mturk/)

 >Note: These are just programming resources, not MTurk resources more generally.
-See the MTurk Folder (link TBD) for information about using MTurk.
+See the MTurk Folder for specific information about using MTurk.